mherrmann/fbs/README.md

 ## Current Status
 It's currently possible to package apps on Windows, Mac and Linux.
-Installers can be created for Windows and Mac.
-The next steps are to let you create an installer for Ubuntu (Linux), then code signing, then automatic updates.
+Installers can be created for Windows, Mac and Ubuntu.
+The next steps are to let you create installers on Arch Linux and Fedora, then code signing, then automatic updates.
 To stay updated as these features are open sourced, please subscribe [here](https://emailoctopus.com/lists/5061ca0f-33e0-11e8-a3c9-06b79b628af2/forms/subscribe).